servirtium/README/starting-a-new-implementation.md

 POST, PUT are needed too - unlike GET they have a request body.
 Maybe just do unit tests for this, as the library's build shouldn't be overly dependant on remote services.

+## 6 Proxy Server mode of operation

+This one varies per language and the HTTP request initiation available.
+Client calls to an arbitrary server, can be run through a proxy server on the way there.
+Some commercial Service Virtualization techs like HoverFly work this way by design.
+For Servirtium it is an option.
+If mounted as a Proxy Server things are more magic-based.

 # Prior implementations